bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 The trick is to remember that you control your calendar.
 While this may seem obvious, I've noticed this power dynamic where founders have a hard time saying “no” to investors.
 That’s when investor relations can quickly snowball into a distraction.
 Instead, you can timebox coffees with investors so you don’t incur switching costs (for example, Thursday mornings), and know that it’s okay to push meetings back if your week turns chaotic.

 The best founders leverage investor meetings as added fuel towards product-market fit.
-An investor’s job is understanding market trends to predict the future and building up the industry networks to help them source, diligence, win and support their founders.
-You can go into investor meetings with specific asks: customer intros that you’re looking for, a case study on how one of their similar portcos navigated pricing, or brainstorming through a GTM challenge you’re facing.
+An investor’s job is understanding market trends to predict the future and building up the industry networks to help them source, diligence, win and support their startups.
+You can go into meetings with specific asks for them: customer intros, a case study on how one of their similar portcos navigated pricing, or brainstorming through a GTM challenge you’re facing.

-This’ll allow you to go into fundraising with an upper hand: with existing investor relationships, a target list of investors, and warm intros ID’d to those who you haven’t met yet.
+You want to jump into fundraising from a place of strength: with existing investor relationships, a target list of investors, and warm intros ID’d to those who you haven’t met yet.

 ---

 ## 3. Hunt down the *warmest* intro within your network.

 Not all warm intros are made equal.
-There’s a spectrum by “warm”-ness: On one end, is someone who intro’s you to an investor after having met them once in a 30-minute Donut.
+There’s a spectrum of “warm”-ness: On one end, is someone who intro’s you to an investor after having met them once in a 30-min Donut.
 That’s lukewarm at best.
 On the other extreme, is a founder in an investor’s existing portfolio who has worked directly with you and can speak in detail to your background and outputs.
 That’s the intro you’re looking for — a warm intro who has a trusted relationship to both you and the investor.

 Three strategies you can run in identifying the warmest, high-quality intro in:

-1. Share an external version of your CRM with superconnectors in your network, and ask them to “sign up” in a dedicated column for potential intros they can make.
+1. **Share an external version of your CRM with superconnectors in your network**, and ask them to “sign up” in a dedicated column for potential intros they can make.
 These superconnectors are friendly nodes in your network that have tons of relationships with investors.
 Often times, they’re seen as community builders or organizers.
 (For those building in healthtech, [here’s a list of healthtech communities](https://bettychang.xyz/healthtech-resources/).)

-2. Go on a target’s Linkedin profile and reach out to mutual connections to see if they’d be open to making an intro.
+2. **Go on an investor's Linkedin profile and reach out to mutual connections** to see if they’d be open to making an intro.
 You can try a few mutuals, to identify the strongest connection.

-3. If all warm routes are exhausted, reach out cold and thoughtfully.
+3. If all warm routes are exhausted, **reach out cold and thoughtfully**.
 You’d be surprised at how effective a thoughtful cold email can be, especially if it’s framed as mutually beneficial and value-add to the investor.
 Not just, “Hey, I want to pick your brain.”

-And lastly, make intros so easy of an ask with forwardable and personalized emails, that people can’t say no. Here’s an example of a forwardable to make the double opt-in warm intro for a completely fictional startup (although if anyone wants to start a grills co, hit me up).
+And lastly, make intros so easy of an ask with forwardable and personalized emails, that people can’t say no. Here’s an example of a forwardable to make the double opt-in warm intro for a fictional startup (although if anyone wants to start a grills co, hit me up).
 These ingredients can also be applied to cold intros:

 <br>